noamba/SB_NLP/README.md

 - Persist data in a production level DB (perhaps Postgres/Redis/Mongo?) instead of a file.
 - Add type annotation to allow static type checking with mypy.
-- Refactor to simplify and by that reduce bug-risk and increase maintainability and extendability.
 - Optimize speed and memory footprint of the initial match-phrase objects creation.
 - Deploy to AWS.